Shayne Zaslow ‘11MA: The GCS Program Is Very Unique

-I completed a dual degree program to earn my MA in gender/cultural studies and my MS in communications management.
+I completed a dual degree program to earn my MA in gender and cultural studies and my MS in communications management.
 My areas of academic focus were media studies, popular culture, queer theory, and feminist theory.

-What attracted you to the MA in gender/cultural studies (GCS) program at Simmons?
+What attracted you to the MA in gender and cultural studies (GCS) program at Simmons?

 Before applying to PhD programs, I wanted to get further exposure to the specific areas of scholarship in which I planned to pursue study.

 How did Simmons prepare you for your current position or studies?

 The GCS program allowed me to develop a strong theoretical background in cultural studies, queer theory, and feminist theory, preparing me to be a better PhD candidate.
 I was able to enter UVA with a clear direction of where I wanted my academic career to go and where I wanted to focus my studies.

 In your experience, what was the best feature of the program?